Gomti River: Pollution

 The Gomti River is polluted at several points of its course through the 940 km stretch of alluvial plains in Uttar Pradesh.
 The major sources of pollution are industrial waste and effluent from sugar factories and distilleries and residential wastewater and sewage.

-The river and its tributaries, such as Kukrail Drainage, collect large amounts of human and industrial pollutants as they flow through an area of about 18 million people.
+The river and its tributaries, particularly the Kukrail Drainage, collect large amounts of human and industrial pollutants as they flow through an area comprising about 18 million people.
 High pollution levels threaten the Gomti's aquatic life.
 On 25 July 2008, the foundation stone of a 345 e6litre-capacity sewage treatment plant was laid.

 The plant, promoted as Asia's largest, failed; in 2014 it was reportedly running at 10 percent of capacity, and beyond the plant (near Bharwara) untreated sewage and solid waste entered the river.
 The plant was intended to intercept the 23 major natural drains entering the Gomti.